 2. Walk into the backpack

-Open your dog carrier backpack and place it so that your dog can run into the backpack by itself.
-Lay a trail of treats so your dog will run into the backpack.
-Start in small steps.
+Open your dog carrier backpack and position it so that your dog can walk into it by itself.
+The PeakStone Backpack and similar models can be opened particularly wide and placed horizontally or vertically.
+This allows you to get your dog used to the backpack in very small steps.
+You can lay the MountainRock Backpack flat on the floor so that your dog can walk into it.
+Lay a trail of treats so that your dog walks into the backpack.
+Start with small steps.
 If your dog is very fearful, you may want to start with more distance from the backpack.
 Never push your dog into the backpack.
-Put his favorite blanket or toy in the backpack.
-This will help him get comfortable in the backpack faster and accept the backpack as a safe home.
-Note: The PeakStone Backpack can be opened extra wide and placed horizontally, as well as vertically.
-This allows you to get your dog used to the backpack in very small steps.
+Put their favourite blanket or toy inside.
+This will help them feel comfortable in the backpack more quickly and accept it as a safe home.

 3. Close the backpack